 Mr. Rapson stated the transportation and the operations are included in the budget.
-The \$32,000 was in addition to the transportation and operations that are included.
-He stated that currently we funded \$74,000 more, but not the additional \$32,000.
+The \$32,000 was in addition to the transportation and operations.
+He stated that currently the county funded \$74,000 more, but not the additional \$32,000.